kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 ### Recommended Mechanism for Deploying CSI Drivers on Kubernetes

-Although, Kubernetes does not dictate the packaging for a CSI volume driver, it offers the following recommendations to simplify deployment of a containerized CSI volume driver on Kubernetes.
+Although Kubernetes does not dictate the packaging for a CSI volume driver, it offers the following recommendations to simplify deployment of a containerized CSI volume driver on Kubernetes.

 ![Recommended CSI Deployment Diagram](container-storage-interface_diagram1.png?raw=true "Recommended CSI Deployment Diagram")

 To deploy a containerized third-party CSI volume driver, it is recommended that storage vendors:

   * Create a “CSI volume driver” container that implements the volume plugin behavior and exposes a gRPC interface via a unix domain socket, as defined in the CSI spec (including Controller, Node, and Identity services).
-  * Bundle the “CSI volume driver” container with helper containers (external-attacher, external-provisioner, Kubernetes CSI Helper) that the Kubernetes team will provide (these helper containers will assist the “CSI volume driver” container in interacting with the Kubernetes system).
+  * Bundle the “CSI volume driver” container with helper containers (external-attacher, external-provisioner, node-driver-registrar, cluster-driver-registrar, external-resizer, external-snapshotter, livenessprobe) that the Kubernetes team will provide (these helper containers will assist the “CSI volume driver” container in interacting with the Kubernetes system).
 More specifically, create the following Kubernetes objects:
-    * A `StatefulSet` (to facilitate communication with the Kubernetes controllers) that has:
+    * To facilitate communication with the Kubernetes controllers, a `StatefulSet` or a `Deployment` (depending on the user's need; see [Cluster-Level Deployment](#cluster-level-deployment)) that has:
-      * Replica size 1
-        * Guarantees that no more than 1 instance of the pod will be running at once (so we don’t have to worry about multiple instances of the `external-provisioner` or `external-attacher` in the cluster).
       * The following containers
         * The “CSI volume driver” container created by the storage vendor.
-        * The `external-attacher` container provided by the Kubernetes team.
-        * The `external-provisioner` container provided by the Kubernetes team.
+        * Containers provided by the Kubernetes team (all of which are optional):
+          * `cluster-driver-registrar` (refer to the README in `cluster-driver-registrar` repository for when the container is required)
+          * `external-provisioner` (required for provision/delete operations)
+          * `external-attacher` (required for attach/detach operations.
+If you wish to skip the attach step, CSISkipAttach feature must be enabled in Kubernetes in addition to omitting this container)
+          * `external-resizer` (required for resize operations)
+          * `external-snapshotter` (required for volume-level snapshot operations)
+          * `livenessprobe`
       * The following volumes:
         * `emptyDir` volume
-          * Mounted inside all containers at `/var/lib/csi/sockets/pluginproxy/`
+          * Mounted by all containers, including the “CSI volume driver”.
-          * The “CSI volume driver” container should create its Unix Domain Socket in this directory to enable communication with the Kubernetes helper container(s) (`external-provisioner`, `external-attacher`).
+          * The “CSI volume driver” container should create its Unix Domain Socket in this directory to enable communication with the Kubernetes helper container(s).
     * A `DaemonSet` (to facilitate communication with every instance of kubelet) that has:
       * The following containers
         * The “CSI volume driver” container created by the storage vendor.
-        * The “Kubernetes CSI Helper” container provided by the Kubernetes team
+        * Containers provided by the Kubernetes team:
-          * Responsible for registering the unix domain socket with kubelet and initializing NodeId.
+          * `node-driver-registrar` - Responsible for registering the unix domain socket with kubelet.
+          * `livenessprobe` (optional)
       * The following volumes:
         * `hostpath` volume
-          * Expose `/var/lib/kubelet/device-plugins/kubelet.sock` from the host.
+          * Expose `/var/lib/kubelet/plugins_registry` from the host.
-          * Mount only in “Kubernetes CSI Helper” container at `/var/lib/csi/sockets/kubelet.sock`
+          * Mount only in `node-driver-registrar` container at `/registration`
-          * The Kubernetes to CSI proxy container will use this unix domain socket to register the CSI driver’s unix domain socket with kubelet.
+          * `node-driver-registrar` will use this unix domain socket to register the CSI driver’s unix domain socket with kubelet.
         * `hostpath` volume
           * Expose `/var/lib/kubelet/` from the host.
           * Mount only in “CSI volume driver” container at `/var/lib/kubelet/`